Embracing Singlehood, Single Life Blog

 15. Do something artistic at least once a week

 I’ve mentioned quite a few times how much I believe that art, in all its forms, is very therapeutic.
-Even if you’re no good at it, it’s still great to make a habit of practicing some form of art.
-Because you don’t need to be good at it in order to reap the benefits of it.
+Even if you’re no good at it, it’s still great to make a positive habit of practising some form of art.
+Because you don’t need to be good at it to reap the benefits of it.
 It can help calm your nerves and anxiety, connect with yourself, spend quality alone time, and teach you new skills.
 Just to name a few.
 When you do this, you also feel like you’re spending your time well, having fun, without actually wasting it.
-Art can also definitely improve your overall well being and happiness.
+Art can also definitely improve your overall well-being and happiness.

 16. Home cooking